pudly/schmopera-hugo/content/articles/on-deck-this-weekend.md

 ## Valhalla Media Live's debut broadcasts

-Brand-new live-streaming platform Valhalla Media is set to launch with two back-to-back concert events, both broadcast from Chicago's Studebaker Theater.
+Brand-new live-streaming platform [Valhalla Media Live](https://www.valhallamedia.live/) is set to launch with two back-to-back concert events, both broadcast from Chicago's Studebaker Theater.
+On **June 26, 7:30pm CDT**, baritone Will Liverman and pianist Paul Sanchez offer a recital of works by African American composers, including a world premiere by [Shawn Okpebholo](http://www.shawnokpebholo.com/).
+And on **June 27, 8pm CDT**

 *
 * New live-streaming platform Valhalla Media Live